ruippeixotog/scala-scraper/README.md

 // Extract the date from the "#date-taken" element doc >> extractor("#date-taken", text, asDate("yyyy-MM-dd"))

-// Extract an element "#card" and do no parsing (the default behavior) doc >> extractor("#card", element, asIs)
+// Extract an element "#card" and do no parsing (the default parsing behavior) doc >> extractor("#card", element, asIs)
 ```